-(1) In case any amendment to the articles of incorporation has the effect of changing or restricting the rights of any stockholder or class of shares, or of
+In case any amendment to the articles of incorporation has the effect of changing or restricting the rights of any stockholder or class of shares, or of authorizing preferences in any respect superior to those outstanding shares of any class, or of extending or shortening the term of corporate existence;

-- authorizing preferences in any respect superior to those outstanding shares of any class, or of extending or shortening the term of corporate existence; - (2) In case of sale, lease, exchange, transfer, mortgage, pledge or other disposition of all or substantially all of the corporate property and assets; - (3) In case of merger or consolidation; and - (4) In case of investments in another corporation, business or purpose.
+- i.
+In case of sale, lease, exchange, transfer, mortgage, pledge or other disposition of all or substantially all of the corporate property and assets; - ii.
+In case of merger or consolidation; and - iii.
+In case of investments in another corporation, business or purpose.

 The appraisal right, when available, may be exercised by any stockholder who shall have voted against the proposed corporate action, by making a written demand on the Registrant within thirty (30) days after the date on which the vote was taken, for payment of the fair value of his/her shares, provided that failure to make the demand within such period shall be deemed a waiver of the appraisal right.
-A stockholder must have voted against the proposed corporate action in order to avail himself/herself of the appraisal right.
-If the proposed corporate action is implemented or effected, the Registrant shall pay to such stockholder, upon surrender of his/her certificate/s of stock representing his/her shares, the fair value thereof as of the day prior to the date on which the vote was taken, excluding any appreciation or depreciation in anticipation of such corporate action.
+A stockholder must have voted against the proposed corporate action is implemented or effected, the Registrant shall pay to such stockholder, upon surrender of his/her certificate/s of stock representing his/her shares, the fair value thereof as of the day prior to the date on which the vote was taken, excluding any appreciation or depreciation in anticipation of such corporate action.